epam/OSCI/README.md

 If you would like to contribute to OSCI, please take a look at our guidelines [here.](CONTRIBUTING.md)

 ## What if your think your organization is missing or you believe there is an error in our logic
-This is a new project.
-We are more than happy to listen to any feedback which will help us improve.
-Contact us at [OSCI@epam.com](mailto:OSCI@epam.com) or modify the companies filter yourself.
+If your organization is missing from our ranking then simply follow the instructions below to modify the companies filter and add your own organisation.
+We're also more than happy to listen to any feedback you have that may help us to improve.
+Contact us at [OSCI@epam.com](mailto:OSCI@epam.com) to share your feedback and raise any questions.

 ## How can I add a company which is missing from the OSCI ranking
 The goal of the OSCI is to rank the GitHub contributions by companies (commercial organizations).